New residents or those registering a vehicle with Fairfax County

 within 60 days after purchase or entry into the County.

 For vehicle renewals, taxpayers are only required to report changes

 such as name, address, vehicle ownership, or vehicle location.
 These

 changes must be reported to the County by May 1 of each year.

-For most vehicles, the tax is based on the clean trade-in value as
+the tax is based on the clean trade-in value as listed in the NADA

-For new model year vehicles, the assessment is based on a percentage of
+For new model year vehicles, the assessed value is based on a